jhemberger/2018-microcolony-experiments/EXP_NOTES.md

 * `day9.mass = mc.mass - mass.box - mass.pol.fd(day 1 + 3 + 6) + p.mass.cons(days 1-9) / 4`
 * `day12.mass = mc.mass - mass.box + p.mass.cons(days 12-21) / 4`

+__12/13:__ Welp, been a minute.
+Most all summary plots are made, in addition to a few basic analytical frameworks to model the exp. as a repeated measures anova (see `D2018_MicroCol_SummaryPlots` and `D2018_MicroCol_Models`).
+Need an assortment of more specific models to test original hypotheses.

+Data summary/cleanup from Rounds 1/2 are similar, but Round 1 had a few issues with data structure that necessitated some customization/hard coding of feed interval elements.
+Documentation on that code will be important.

+__12/14:__ Working on MC analyses today for R1/R2 mass, drone production, etc.  Going to include models for:

+- [x] Drone production throughout experiment (repeated measures ANOVA - LMM - need GLMM)
+- [ ] Drone production overall experiment (ANOVA)
+- [x] Mass gain throughout experiment (repeated measures ANOVA - LMM)
+- [ ] End mass by treatment (ANOVA)
+- [ ] Drone fitness metrics (ANOVA)
+- [ ] Drone fitness w/food availability (LM)
+- [ ] Growth rates (repeated measures?
+ANOVA?)
+- [ ] Pollen/nectar consumption rates?
+Highly linear/autocorrelated - not sure how to go about this

+Issues with Round 1 drone metrics - need to figure out a way to get a fd.day variable in there...

+__12/18:__ Round 1 mass may be best modeled with a sqrt transformation to normalize data.
+Model fit suggests there aren't issues, but response histogram looks much better when sqrt transformed.

+Moving on to modeling drone production as a repeated measures design.
+Need to do as GLMM due to non-continuous response (cumulative drone production).
+How to implement AR1 autocorrelation structure?
+Addn'l random effect of date?